umputun/tg-spam/README.md

 This option is disabled by default.
 If set to `true`, the bot will check the message for the presence of any video or video notes.
 If the message contains videos but no text, it will be marked as spam.

+**Forward check**

+This option is disabled by default.
+If `--meta.forward` set or `env:META_FORWARD` is `true`, the bot will check if the message forwarded.
+If the message is a forward, it will be marked as spam.

 **Multi-language words**

 Using words that mix characters from multiple languages is a common spam technique.
 To detect such messages, the bot can check the message for the presence of such words.
 This option is disabled by default and can be enabled with the `--multi-lang=, [$MULTI_LANG]` parameter.
 Setting it to a number above `0` will enable this check, and the bot will mark the message as spam if it contains words with characters from more than one language in more than the specified number of words.